jgrindall/udacity-fsjs-project4/docs/PIPELINE.md

 Pushing to master on the repo "udacity-fsjs-project4" triggers a build.

-Secret keys are configured in circleci:
+Secret keys are configured in circleci, including environment variables to be passed to EB.

 ![Screenshot](/docs/images/ci1.png)